bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 All list iterators are at least `ForwardIterator`.

 Double linked lists iterators can be `BidirectionalIterator`.
-That is trivial to achieve when the iterator points to a node, but might require trade-offs elsewhere to reverse from the end iterator.
+That is trivial to achieve when the iterator points to a node, but might require trade-offs elsewhere to reverse from the end iterator (e.g. an end iterator that is just a `nullptr` pointer is not reversible rendering the whole iterator type `ForwardIterator`).

 # Allocators